With the huge variety available there is no-doubt that the Best OBD2 scan tool is debatable.

 As always be sure to read the reviews on Amazon or elsewhere to get the best scanner to fit your tool kit.

 Do you have a favorite OBD2 scan tool that is a great unit for the cost?
-Than let us know in the comments below.
+Let us know in the comments below.